kyma-project/kyma/docs/application-connector/docs/032-gs-registering-services.md

 ```

 In order to register a service you will need to prepare a body for the request
-describing your service, you can check details in [Metadata Service API reference](TODO)
+describing your service, you can check details in [Metadata Service API reference](https://github.com/kyma-project/kyma/blob/master/docs/application-connector/docs/assets/metadataapi.yaml)
-or use following example:
+or use this example:
 ```
 {
   "provider": "example-provider",